CSFrequency/react-firebase-hooks/database/README.md

 Returns:

-- `snapshots`: an array of `firebase.database.DataSnapshot`, or `void` if no reference is supplied
+- `snapshots`: an array of `firebase.database.DataSnapshot`, or `undefined` if no reference is supplied
 - `loading`: a `boolean` to indicate if the data is still being loaded
-- `error`: Any `firebase.FirebaseError` returned by Firebase when trying to load the data, or `void` if there is no error
+- `error`: Any `firebase.FirebaseError` returned by Firebase when trying to load the data, or `undefined` if there is no error

 #### Full Example